halderavik/ACBC_API/TASK.md

 - Performance optimization
 - Responsive design for all dashboards
 - Production data analysis capabilities
+- Numpy algorithm verification

-The project is now ready for production use and future enhancements with full production database integration for real-time data analysis.
+The project is now ready for production use and future enhancements with full production database integration for real-time data analysis and advanced numpy-powered algorithms.